asimeonov/DotnetEfMigrationsSquashTool/README.md

 * This tool is for **advanced scenarios only**.
 * **Do not squash migrations** unless absolutely necessary.
 * Always ensure **all environments** (local, staging, production, CI/CD) are fully migrated to the **latest version** before running the tool.
 * The `__EFMigrationsHistory` table in your database will **NOT** be updated after the new single migration is created.
-Because the initial migration is overriten.
+Initial migration is overwritten, and no changes are required.
 * Backup files are saved in your project's `Migrations` folder with timestamps.
+All migrations before the squash operation can be applied from the backup bundle.

 ## License